 What is hereditary diffuse gastric cancer?

 Diffuse gastric cancer is a specific type of stomach cancer, sometimes also called “signet ring cell gastric cancer” or “linitis plastic.”
-It tends to affect much of the stomach rather than staying in one area of the stomach.
+It tends to affect much of the stomach rather than staying in 1 area of the stomach.
 Approximately 20% of all stomach cancers are diffuse gastric cancers, and a small number of these are due to HDGC.
 The average age for someone with HDGC to be diagnosed with stomach cancer is 38, although it can be diagnosed much earlier or later than that.
-Gastric cancers not associated with this syndrome tend to occur in individuals older than 60.
-Women with HDGC also have an increased risk of lobular breast cancer .
-People with HDGC may also have some increased risk of colorectal cancer , although this has not been firmly established.
+Gastric cancers not associated with this syndrome tend to occur in people older than 60.
+Women with HDGC also have an increased risk of lobular breast cancer.
+Some individuals with HDGC may also have had a cleft lip or cleft palate at birth, although the vast majority are unrelated to HDGC.

 What causes HDGC?

-HDGC is an inherited, genetic condition.
+HDGC is an inherited genetic condition that is rare.
 This means that the cancer risk and other features of HDGC can be passed from generation to generation in a family.
 The gene most commonly associated with HDGC is called CDH1.
 A mutation (alteration) in the CDH1 gene gives a person an increased risk of developing gastric cancer and other cancers associated with HDGC.
-Researchers believe that other genes including CTNNA1 may be associated with HDGC, and studies are ongoing to learn more about these genes.
+Researchers believe that other genes including CTNNA1 may be associated with HDGC.
+Studies are ongoing to learn more about all of these genes, and testing for inherited mutations in these newer genes is currently not recommended outside of clinical trials.

 How is HDGC inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-HDGC follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+HDGC follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
+This is called a germline mutation.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 How common is HDGC?